haziq-exe/TikTokGenerator/README.md

 ### Reddit Horror Story Comments Slideshow
-   Displays a collection of creepy or horror-themed comments from Reddit in a slideshow format with atmospheric sound effects.
+   Displays a collection of creepy or horror-themed comments from Reddit in a slideshow format.

    **NOTE:** These TikToks are not auto-uploaded as TikTok doesn't allow uploading slideshows from computers.

    <p align="center">